Office Design Trends in 2023

 Downsizing and saving on operating costs means employers can re-invest the money in new office features.
 They can provide amenities for their employees that improve their quality of life at work.
 Fewer cubicles and a more open floor plan allow for a fully equipped cafeteria and casual seating areas.
 The office can also integrate more agile workspaces such as comfortable benches and booths or even treadmills at stand-up desks.

-Sustainability: Making the office more energy efficient
+Sustainability: Natural light and making the office more energy efficient

 A sustainable building is much more than an office layout with recycling bins.
 It involves meeting new standards – such as the WELL Building Standard – that focus on the holistic well-being of building occupants.
 The WELL Building Standard aims to deliver more thoughtful and intentional spaces.
-Sustainable office designs improve the quality of our water, light, and air.
+Sustainable office designs improve the quality of our water, natural light, and air.

 Employees increasingly expect businesses to reduce their carbon footprint.
 To accomplish this, companies can choose green appliances such as energy-efficient water coolers, vending machines, and printers.
 Ultimately, decreasing the greenhouse gases we generate has a positive impact on our planet.